Ethical Investment and Banking

 Clarifications

-• The policy must include specific exclusions around fossil fuel investments to be able to score in the impact investment / (re-)investment question.
+• The Ethical Investment Policy must include specific exclusions around fossil fuel investments to be able to score on impact investment / (re-)investment criteria.
 I.e. if there is no divestment related exclusion, then there can be no impact investment / (re-)investment points as the former is a prerequisite for the latter.

-• What we mean by a commitment to (re-)investment into low-carbon / renewable energy companies or funds: the prioritisation of (re-)investment into companies or funds that support the transition to a low-carbon world.
+• What we mean by a commitment to (re-)investment into renewable energy companies or funds that support the development of renewable infrastructure: the prioritisation of (re-)investment into companies or funds that support the transition to a low-carbon world.
 For example, Energy4All is a green energy co-operative that seeks to support the transition through the creation of renewable energy cooperatives and raises share offers that universities can invest in.
 Alternatively, following their divestment commitment the University of Edinburgh has prioritised impact investing, from creating local community grants to investing with Big Issue Invest.
 Further information on their approach can be found on their website, or in this blog where they call the wider Higher Education sector to similar action.
+A wider range of case studies from the charity and foundation sector can be found on the Impact Investing Institute’s website.

 • What we mean by (re-)investment into community-owned renewable energy: the prioritisation of (re-)investment into renewable energy projects that facilitate energy democracy through community ownership.
 This might be in the university’s local community or in the Global South.
 For example, organisations such as the Yansa Group who work with “Indigenous, fisherfolk, and peasant communities to facilitate their collective welfare and social advancement,” through the provision of “technology, capital, training and management [...] to develop and maintain community controlled wind farms.”